shrutisharma27/7targets-docs/_posts/2021-04-30-how-to-add-details-to-assistant.md

 ## Step 15

-If you want a particular line to be always added and should not be changed by the assistant.
-Write the line in the 'More Information' field.
+Auto-generated follow-up emails are short and quick.
+Sometimes you may want to add an additional line in these follow-up emails just before the Call To Action statement.
+That's when you can use this ‘More Information’ field.
+Write a complete sentence in this field.
+It will be added like a paragraph just before the CTA in many follow-up emails automatically by the assistant.

 ![image](../images/details-of-assistant-15.png)

 ## Step 16

-Here, you can set the number of days after which you should be reminded if you forgot to respond to a lead.
-For example here the number is set to 3 so, the assistant will remind you after every 3 days.
+Whenever you forget to respond to a lead, the assistant reminds you.
+Here, you can set the number of days after which you would like to get reminded.
+For example here the number is set to 3.
+The assistant will remind you after every 3 days

 ![image](../images/details-of-assistant-16.png)